vgorbic1/data-science/Machine Learning/R decision tree regression.md

 library(rpart)
 regressor = rpart(formula = Salary ~ .,
                   data = dataset,
+                  ## set a condition on splitting to leafs
                   control = rpart.control(minsplit = 1))

 # Predicting a new result with Decision Tree Regression